cshade/tasker-server/README.md

 -   TASKS
 -   `/task/all` to retrieve all tasks
     -   returns JSON of tasks
+-   `/task/random` to retrieve a random task
+    -   returns JSON of one task
 -   `/task/add` to add a new task
     -   returns JSON of all tasks
 -   `/task/delete/<id>` - for example `/task/delete/21` to update task with ID of 21